xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 - **API Endpoint:** An alternate API endpoint/proxy for Cloudflare.

+.. hint:: This part is outdated since Cloudflare allows Bearer Authentication (see below).

 The goal of a proxy for Cloudflare is to solve the problematic of having your client's domains all managed with a single Cloudflare account without having to share your "administrator credentials" with your clients.
 In fact, Cloudflare does not provide API credentials on a domain/zone basis but for the whole account which is why you are forced to use